ShomaTani/ShomaTani/README.md

 - 👋 Hi, I’m @ShomaTani
 - 👀 I’m interested in ...
-Deep learning, especially reinforcement learning
+Making the training step and inference of Deep Reinforcement Learning
 - 🌱 I’m currently learning ...
 Maths, Further maths, Physics and Chemistry as A level subjects
 - 💞️ I’m looking to collaborate on ...
-Making an app especially the ones that use AI.
+Anything!
+I can do backend, robotics, machine learning etc...
 - 📫 How to reach me ...
 Instagram @shomat328
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-From Japan, studying in the UK, family living in Belgium
+Japanese

 <!---
 ShomaTani/ShomaTani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.